kdkasad/CIter/README.md

 If `data` is a pointer to a struct, and that struct was heap-allocated when the iterator was created, `free_data` should free that struct.

+See the [Size bounds](#size-bounds) section for information on the `size_bound` field.

-It is recommended to create a function to create an iterator, which heap-allocates the `iterator_t` struct and sets the fields appropriately.
+It is recommended to create a function to construct an iterator, which heap-allocates the `iterator_t` struct and sets the fields appropriately.

-## List of iterators and functions
+## List of items

-All iterators and functions below are prefixed with the name `citer_` to avoid clobbering the global namespace.
+All names below are prefixed with the name `citer_` in the code to avoid clobbering the global namespace.

 ### Iterators